 3. Fawn Over the Lawn

 Getting ready for the growing season starts with lawn mower maintenance.
 Before you care for the lawn by over-seeding and fertilizing, make sure your mower’s ready.
 Sharpen the blades and clean or replace the spark plugs.
 Loose or dirty plugs make it difficult for the mower’s starter to ignite, and dull blades won’t cut well.
 You can sharpen the blades yourself, but it may be faster to take the mower to a hardware store for a quick tune-up.
+Also, if you want tasks like lawn fertilization, aeration, or weed control done instead of doing it yourself, consider hiring TruGreen to handle it.

 4. Flowerbeds and Gardens